notsousual/gender_correction_THEAITER/README.txt

 Copy-paste your scenario into dialog.txt
 The final output will be in result.txt as well as in the console

+PROBLEMS:
+- Mít rád case is not done (TO BE ADD)

 Particular qualities:
-- to be add

-PROBLEMS:
-- to be add
+- works with adjectives; verbs with the 1st/2nd person

 Function gender_corrector(str_to_post_edit, YOU, ME)